Caesars Considering Buyout Bids, Including One From Tilman Fertitta

 While Fertitta’s desire to own a Las Vegas Strip casino hotel is long-running and widely documented, speculation about his potential involvement in acquiring Caesars is a departure from the casino rumor with which he’s often associated.

 He’s the largest shareholder of Wynn Resorts (NASDAQ: WYNN).
-Since initiating his Wynn stake more than three years ago, he’s widely been tied to takeover rumors involving that company, though it was also speculated that upon becoming ambassador to Italy, it was unlikely he’d make a move to buy Wynn outright.
+Since initiating his Wynn stake more than three years ago, he’s widely been tied to takeover rumors involving that company, though it was also speculated that, upon becoming ambassador to Italy, it was unlikely he’d make a move to buy Wynn outright.

 Perhaps in sympathy with Caesars’ surge, shares of Wynn closed higher by 2.48% today.
-However, Wynn investors may not want to see Fertitta proceed with a takeover of Caesars because it’s possible, though not confirmed, he’d liquidate his Wynn position to finance an acquisition of the Horseshoe operator or be forced by regulators to sell his Wynn shares if he does purchase Caesars.
+However, Wynn investors may not want to see Fertitta proceed with a takeover of Caesars because it’s possible, though not confirmed, that he’d liquidate his Wynn position to finance an acquisition of the Horseshoe operator or be forced by regulators to sell his Wynn shares if he does purchase Caesars.

 Fertitta owns about 12% of Wynn shares, which are worth more than $1 billion based on the company’s market value of $11.06 billion.